Puget Sound MINI Motoring Club Bylaws

 Section 21.
 Quorum and Transaction of Business.
 Seventy Five percent (75%) of the number of Directors or 3 Directors shall constitute a quorum for the transaction of business.
 Every act or decision done or made by a majority of the number of Directors present at a meeting duly held at which a quorum is present shall be the act of the Board of Directors, unless the law, the Articles of Incorporation or these Bylaws specifically require a greater number.

-OFFICERSection 23.
+Section 23.
 Officers.
-The organization shall have a President, a Vice-President, a Treasurer, a Secretary and an Events Officer, and such other officers with such titles and duties as the Board of Directors may determine.
+The organization shall have a President, a Vice -President, a Treasurer, a Secretary and an Events Officer, and such other officers with such titles and duties as the Board of Directors may determine.

 Section 32.
 Events Director.
 The Events Director shall act as liaison between club members and any other car clubs to assist in coordinating events, and in sponsorship needs.
+The Events Director, in consultation with the board as needed, will monitor and approve member requests for specific events per the PSMCC event guidelines.
+PSMCC event guidelines will be reviewed by the board on an annual or as needed basis.
 The Events Director shall appoint specific Event Coordinators as needed and maintain the events calendar.

 Section 33.
 Execution of Contracts and Other Instruments.
 The Board of Directors may enter into any contract or execute and deliver any instrument in the name of and on behalf of the organization, and such authorization may be general or confined to specific instances.
 Except as so authorized, no officer, club member, agent, or employee shall have any power or authority to bind the organization by any contract or engagement or to pledge its credit or to render it liable for any purpose or in any amount.

 Section 34.
 Loans.
 No loans shall be contracted on behalf of the organization except as authorized by the Board of Directors.
-When so authorized by the Board of Directors, any officer or agent of the organization may effect loans and advances at any time for the organization from any bank, or other institution, and for such loans may make, execute and deliver promissory notes or other evidence of indebtedness of the organization and, when authorized, may mortgage or transfer any and all property, real or personal, at any time held by the organization, and to that end endorse, assign and deliver the same as security for the payment of any and all loans, advances, indebtedness, and liabilities of the organization.
+When so authorized by the Board of Directors, any officer or agent of the organization may affect loans and advances at any time for the organization from any bank, or other institution, and for such loans may make, execute, and authorized, may mortgage or transfer any and all property, real or personal, at any time held by deliver promissory notes or other evidence of indebtedness of the organization and, when the organization, and to that end endorse, assign and deliver the same as security for the payment of any and all loans, advances, indebtedness, and liabilities of the organization.
 Such authorization may be general or confined to specific instances.

 Section 35.
 Bank Accounts.
 The Board of Directors from time to time may authorize the opening and keeping of general and/or special bank accounts with such banks, or other depositories as may be selected by the Board of Directors, or by any Officer of the organization to whom such power may be delegated by the Board of Directors.
 The Board of Directors may make such rules and regulations with respect to such bank accounts as are deemed advisable.